ArcaEge/flappy/README.md

 The switch is pulled up internally using the internal pull-ups of the Pico.
 I initially tried using the internal pulldowns, they didn't work (maybe I didn't read a bit of the datasheet or maybe my Pico is a little broken).

-Also, I'd recommend placing a 100nF cap between GPIO6 and GND for debouncing.
+~~Also, I'd recommend placing a 100nF cap between GPIO6 and GND for debouncing.~~
+Edit: bad idea, all it does is prevent some inputs from registering.
+Don't use a capacitor, unless it's a really small one.